 The French Bull Jack is a highly sociable dog that worships the presence of humans.

-Leaving it in solitude for some hours will cause separation anxiety and result in destructive, hostile behaviour.
+Leaving it in solitude for some hours will cause separation anxiety and result in destructive, hostile behavior.

 Remember, the French Bull Jack will always yearn for affection from its owners.